CEGRcode/labtutorial/docs/galaxy.md

     It prompts for various paths for the executables which we just installed.
     Specify the paths in correctly and add the path to RepeatMasker to your $PATH

-## Adding the cegr galaxy output statistics for the core pipeline.
+## Add the cegr galaxy output statistics for the core pipeline.

 - [Reference](https://galaxyproject.org/admin/tools/add-tool-tutorial/) to add new tools into galaxy.
 - Download the tools from [seqcode](https://github.com/seqcode/cegr-galaxy.git-extract) and copy the cegr_statistics folder into your “tools” folder in galaxy.

-- Please remember that below lines make your galaxy run on port 8090 and local pegr run on port 8080.
+Please remember that below lines make your galaxy run on port 8090 and local pegr run on port 8080.

 - Configure the port for galaxy in “galaxy.ini” file.
 - You need to generate an apikey in your local galaxy so that it can communicate with the local PEGR.
 - On “Admin/UserManagement” click on “API keys”.
 Click on “Generate a new key now”.
-Use that key in the below steps. (make sure you don’t generate keys for the same user twice, it can lead to errors.)
+Use that key in the below steps. (don't generate keys for the same user twice, it can lead to errors.)
 - create a copy of “stats_config.ini.sample” and rename it to “cegr_config.ini.sample”
 - add the below lines into the file.